 If you plan to salvage parts from the vehicle before it is scrapped

-If your car is not being used but is still being kept on a public road you will still need tax and insurance, even if the vehicle is not in use.
+However, if your car isn't being used, but is still being kept on a public road you will still need tax and insurance, even if the vehicle is not in use.

 A SORN is only valid if the vehicle is kept in a garage, on a drive or on private land

-Separate rules apply for the motor trade — you don’t need to insure or SORN vehicles that are only temporarily in your possession if you are a motor trader or vehicle tester.
+Separate rules apply for the motor trade — you don’t need to insure or SORN vehicles that are only temporarily in your possession if you're a motor trader or vehicle tester.

-If your car is SORNed and kept off the road, it doesn’t need to be taxed or insured.
+If you have applied a SORN to your car, it can be kept off the road on a drive or in a garage, it doesn’t need to be taxed or insured.